jboss-gpe/processFlowProvision/README.txt

             4)  business-central
         - provisioning scripts work only in a *nix variant (read: no windows)

+    - 6.1.0
+        - tracks Red Hat / JBoss BPMS6
+        - used as one of the key components of:   "BPMS6 Engine" cartridge for Openshift

+PFP github tags :
     - 5.3.1_eap6.0
         - used for provisioning the Openshift Online accounts that students of our "BLD Workshop" work on